Basirpur

 Basirpur (Punjabi,بصيرپور) is a town in Depalpur Tehsil of Okara District in the Punjab province of Pakistan.
-It is located around 130 km (80 miles) south west of Lahore.
+It is located around 151 km (94 miles) south west of Lahore.

 Basirpur is part of Depalpur Tehsil and is administratively subdivided into three Union councils.

+Demographics

+The population of the city in 1972 was 15,872.
+According to the 2023 Census of Pakistan, the population has risen to 65,541.